cisagov/ScubaGear/baselines/defender.md

 The Safe Attachments feature will scan messages for attachments with malicious content.
-It routes all messages and attachments that do not have a virus/malware signature to a special environment.
+It routes all messages and attachments that do not have a virus or malware signature to a special environment.
 It then uses machine learning and analysis techniques to detect malicious intent.
 While safe attachments for Exchange Online is automatically configured in the preset policies, separate action needs to be taken to